 Fairness · Accountability · Consideration · Transparency · Scope

-Two of the five principles — Consideration and Scope — require design teams to identify and represent non-human stakeholders before development begins.
-Designers already do this for human subjects through various research visualization tools like affinity maps, empathy maps, and personas.
-How does the process change when we introduce a subject who cannot articulate their own experience?
+Designers easily do this for human subjects through various research visualization tools like affinity maps, empathy maps, and personas.
+How does the process change when we introduce a subject who can’t articulate their own experience?

 07 APPLICATION